AsRaNi1/live-cctv/README.md

   * numpy not installed in conda
   * Using an older Python version
   * One can change the threshold vale for movement detection, so choose a suitable one.
-  * Make sure Jupyter notebook has permission to open the webcam
-  * When using a custom video be sure to write it as (r"User\address\vid.amp4")
+  * When giving the output path in command line be sure to add .avi, _Recording.avi_

 <!-- CONTRIBUTORS -->